jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment2.md

 }
 ```

-Your first task is to compile this code statically and simulate it with gem5 using the *TimingSimple CPU.
+Your first task is to compile this code statically and simulate it with gem5 using the *TimingSimple CPU*.

 In your report, report the breakup of instructions for different op classes -- and provide a brief analysis of the breakdown.
 For this, grep for statExecutedInstType in the stats.txt file (Note: there are also summary stats directly above the statExecutedInstType stats that you may find useful).
 You should also use the same two-level cache configuration as assignment1.

 ## Step II